-A single horseman came at a slow lope And pulled up at the hanged man's horny feet ;
+A single horseman came at a slow lope And pulled up at the hanged man's horny feet;

-The stranger tied to his pommel in a neat

-Slip -knot.
-I saw the Negro's body bent

-And straighten, as a fish - line cast transverse

-Yields to the current that it must Subtend.
+The stranger tied to his pommel in a neat Slip -knot.
+I saw the Negro's body bent And straighten, as a fish - line cast transverse Yields to the current that it must Subtend.

 Originally the horseman represents Joseph of Arimathea who retrieves Christ's body from the Cross and takes it for burial.
-Tate recoils from the scene in horror, the horror of innocence first encountering evil, rather than from knowledge of its religious implication .
-He wishes to recover this feeling "give me back the eye that looked and fled" (1.10) .
+Tate recoils from the scene in horror, the horror of innocence first encountering evil, rather than from knowledge of its religious implication.
+He wishes to recover this feeling "give me back the eye that looked and fled" (l.10).
 This nostalgia to boyhood innocence will be the base for the adult's religious awareness as he gained moral perspective.
+Horror of innocence will be the base for the adult's religious awareness as he gained moral perspective.

-Part III of the poem entitled "The Buried Lake" (1953), is Tate's other dream of his childhood .
+Part III of the poem entitled "The Buried Lake" (1953), is Tate's other dream of his childhood.
 He is looking for illumination.
 The first step is the rejection of carnal love, represented by a girl.
 The poet finds himself falling as he tries to embrace her.
 In a moment she turns into a" skull," indicating the negation of sensual love.
 What is physical is buried.
 After a period of wandering, the Virgin appears, a religious symbol which he accepts:

+Lady coming,

-Lady coming, Lady not going, come Lady come: I greet
+Lady not going, come Lady come: I greet

-Light choir upon my shoulder, speaking Dove the dream is over and the dark expired

-I knew that I had known enduring love.
+Light choir upon my shoulder, speaking Dove the dream is over and the dark expired I knew that I had known enduring love.